 Not to be confused with the home inspection above, the appraisal is required by the lender to ensure the property’s market value and to certify the property meets the required standards.
 Two important areas to focus on are the appraiser’s value and the lender-required repairs.
 Although the appraisal belongs to the lender, you typically pay the cost as required by the lender.
 The law entitles you to a copy of the appraisal before closing.

 After the underwriter has reviewed your file, they will approve and send it to the closing department.
 Loan approval is the full and final approval to get your property closed.
 Sometimes the loan approval is conditional and you must provide documented proof that either your previous home has closed or a receipt of a paid account.
 Either way, the loan approval moves you one step closer to owning your property.
 One major factor that lenders consider when approving your loan is your credit profile.

-Before closing on your home loan you must obtain homeowners insurance.
+Before closing on your home loan you must obtain homeowners’ insurance.
 You will need to provide your insurance agent with the address, square footage, and age of the property.
 Some insurance companies ask for additional information that can be provided by your real estate agent.
-Your insurance will not go in effect until your loan has closed and funded.
-Your insurance premium is most commonly included in your closing costs, so make sure you don’t pay for it up front.
+Your insurance will not go into effect until your loan has been closed and funded.
+Your insurance premium is most commonly included in your closing costs, so make sure you don’t pay for it upfront.

 The amount of your insurance premium is determined by the type of coverage needed:

 - Replacement versus actual cash value of items in your house

 - Replacement versus actual cash value of dwelling coverage

 - Discounts may be given if you use the same insurer for your auto insurance